Big-Data-ETSIT/practica_creativa/README.md

 ls ../models
 ```
 ## Run Flight Predictor
 The flight predictor job will receive flight information through Kafka and, using Spark Streaming and the model we created, will make a prediction for the delay of said flight.
 You need to modify the `base_path` variable in the MakePrediction scala class (`/flight_prediction/src/main/scala/es/upm/dit/ging/predictor/MakePrediction.scala`) with the path of the directory where you have cloned the repository:
 ```
 val base_path = "/home/student/practica_big_data_2019"
 ```
-Then run the code using IntelliJ or Spark Submit.
+Then run this class using IntelliJ or Spark Submit.
 The latter needs some [extra configuration](https://spark.apache.org/docs/latest/submitting-applications.html).
+Examine the code and try to understand what is going on.

 ## Start the prediction request Web Application

-Go to the `web` directory under `resources` and execute the Flask web application file `predict_flask.py`:
+In order to start the web application you need to access the `web` directory under `resources` and execute the Flask web application file `predict_flask.py`:
 ```
-cd practica_big_data_2019/resources/web
+cd resources/web
 python3 predict_flask.py

   ```
-Now, visit http://localhost:5000/flights/delays/predict_kafka and, for fun, open the JavaScript console.
-Enter a nonzero departure delay, an ISO-formatted date (I used 2016-12-25, which was in the future at the time I was writing this), a valid carrier code (use AA or DL if you don’t know one), an origin and destination (my favorite is ATL → SFO), and a valid flight number (e.g., 1519), and hit Submit.
-Watch the debug output in the JavaScript console as the client polls for data from the response endpoint at /flights/delays/predict/classify_realtime/response/.
+Now, visit `http://localhost:5000/flights/delays/predict_kafka` and open the JavaScript console.
+Using the web form provided, enter a nonzero departure delay, an ISO-formatted date (I used 2016-12-25, which was in the future at the time I was writing this), a valid carrier code (use AA or DL if you don’t know one), an origin and destination (my favorite is ATL → SFO), and a valid flight number (e.g., 1519), and hit Submit.
+Watch the debug output in the JavaScript console as the client polls for data from the response endpoint at `/flights/delays/predict/classify_realtime/response/`.

 Quickly switch windows to your Spark console.
-Within 10 seconds, the length we’ve configured of a minibatch, you should see something like the following:
+Within 10 seconds (the length we have configured of a minibatch), you should see the predicted delay in the console, and also on the web interface.

 ## Check the predictions records inserted in MongoDB
 ```